 JILL LEPORE is the David Woods Kemper ’41 Professor of American History at Harvard University.
 She is also a staff writer at The New Yorker.

 Much of Lepore's research, teaching, and writing explores absences and asymmetries of evidence in the historical record.
 Her current work concerns the histories and technologies of evidence and of privacy.
 At Harvard, she teaches courses on historical topics and methods in History, History and Literature, American Studies, and at the Harvard Law School.
-As an essayist, she writes about American culture, law, literature, and politics, with an eye to the relationship between the past and the present.
+As an essayist, she writes about American history, law, literature, and politics.

 Lepore received a B.A. in English from Tufts University in 1987, an M.A. in American Culture from the University of Michigan in 1990, and a Ph.D. in American Studies from Yale University in 1995.
 She joined the Harvard History Department in 2003 and was Chair of the History and Literature Program in 2005-10, 2012, and 2014.
 In 2012, she was named Harvard College Professor, in recognition of distinction in undergraduate teaching.
 (On teaching the writing of history, see How to Write a Paper for This Class.)